EndPointCorp/end-point-blog/2020/12/03/pihole-great-holiday-gift.html.md

 What sort of knowledge do you need in order to be able to install Pi-hole?
 Well, it does require some minimal command line knowledge.
 However, if you don’t already have this, then this is a great first project to learn with.

 The Pi-hole website offers [great instructions](https://docs.pi-hole.net/main/prerequisites/) for installing the software.
 While you may want to use it as initially intended—on a $35 Raspberry Pi board—you don’t have to purchase new hardware.
-You can run Pi-hole on any Linux server, or even on a Docker instance or using a Virtual Machine on many different services.
+You can run Pi-hole on any Linux server, or even on a Docker instance or using a virtual machine on many different services.

 > If you’re an End Point fan, our brand [Open Hosting](https://www.openhosting.com/) can provide you with an inexpensive Linux container machine for under $5 a month that will easily handle a large household’s DNS requirements.